-ethics complaint alleged that Kantor The formal had abandoned his law practice, which had ten active files, without informing his clients or arranging for the transfer of their Id. at 228-29.
-Specifically, Kantor was charged with files. gross neglect, pattern of neglect, lack of diligence, failure to communicate with his clients, failure to protect his clients' interests upon termination of the representation, and failure to disciplinary authorities during with the cooperate investigation.
+formal ethics complaint alleged that The Kantor had abandoned his law practice, which had ten active files, without informing his clients or arranging for the transfer of their Id. at 228-29.
+Specifically, Kantor was charged with files. gross neglect, pattern of neglect, lack of diligence, failure to communicate with his clients, failure to protect his clients' interests upon termination of the representation, and failure to disciplinary authorities cooperate with during the investigation.
 Id. at 229-30.